-Teamviewer Alternative – What to Consider When Choosing Your IT Tools
+TeamViewer Alternative – What to Consider When Choosing Your IT Tools

 Fast forward to 1996 when the 56k modem was invented.
-This advancement enabled high-speed data transmission via multiplexing, a networking technique which integrates multiple signals, combining them into a single signal which is transmitted through a single phone line.
+This advancement enabled high-speed data transmission via multiplexing, a networking technique which integrates multiple signals, combining them into a single signal.
+The data is then transmitted through a single phone line.
 With this modem, technicians were able to gain remote administration of computer systems and PCs, but the high cost for telephone line usage limited the technology to enterprises.

 Enter broadband internet, the modem’s more advanced cousin.
 Broadband internet enabled an “always on” connection which made long-distance computer admin more affordable.
 However, early versions of remote access technology tools relied on “listening” to ports – ports which could be easily monitored by hackers wanting to intercept and steal data.

 Modern Technology Leads to Software like Teamviewer

 Modern remote access technology, which still relies on broadband internet use, has been built with security in mind although it is still not impervious to hacker attacks.
 Today, a web-based company offering remote access can create a secure connection by having both the user and the host log into a secure portal.
 This is sometimes done through a small software download; however, more advanced systems can skip this step.